Kelvinskell/pymetrics/README.md

 5. ##### Log Errors
  - pymetrics will print a message to the screen if it encounters an exception.
  - Error messages are broadly categorised as *Error* and *Info*.
-   - Error message means the program has encountered an exception which it couldn't handle.
+   - Error message means the application has encountered an exception which it couldn't handle.
-   - Info message means the program encountered an exception, but was able to gracefully handle it.
+   - Info message means the application encountered an exception, but was able to gracefully handle it.
    - Both errors from the *Error* and *Info* categories are logged in the *error.log file.*